 So how does it work?
-You can use it to inject pre-roll, post-roll, mid-roll, and popup ads to your embedded WordPress videos.
+You can use it to inject pre-roll, post-roll, mid-roll, and popup ads into your embedded WordPress videos.
 Furthermore, you can set the same ads to run on various videos in a playlist.
 As long as the Elite Video Player supports the video types you use in your blog, you can use the player for advertising purposes.

 Aparg SmartAd is an excellent plugin for those bloggers seeking to maximize their ad revenue through all devices.
 With this mobile-friendly plugin, you get full control of the ads that show on your blog.

 It has an ad block detector, and you can set a custom message for your viewers so that you do not lose them.
 It also allows you to set ad rotation even for cache-enabled websites.
-Furthermore, it gives you a sense of control over any ad campaigns you run, for example, by allowing to schedule start and stop dates.
+Furthermore, it gives you a sense of control over any ad campaigns you run, for example, by allowing you to schedule start and stop dates.